The Connectivity of Millimeter-Wave Networks in Urban Environments Modeled Using Random Lattices: Connectivity of Heterogeneous Networks

 Next, consider the case with a high site density ($\lambda_s \rightarrow \infty$) as before.
-By modifying the result in Corollary~\ref{cor:CPi_arb} in the same way as for obtaining Theorem~\ref{thm:CP1_cont}, the connectivity probability for the $k$th tier network is as shown in Corollary~\ref{them:CPi_smls}. \begin{corollary}[Per-tier Connectivity Probability for the $K$-tier HetNet with Dense Sites] \emph{When the site density is high $\lambda_s \rightarrow \infty$, the connectivity probability for the $k$th tier network is bounded as $p_c^{(k)} \geq\eta^{(k)}$ with
+By modifying the result in Corollary~\ref{cor:CPi_arb} in the same way as for obtaining Theorem~\ref{thm:CP1_cont}, the connectivity probability for the $k$th tier network is given in Corollary~\ref{them:CPi_smls}. \begin{corollary}[Per-tier Connectivity Probability for the $K$-tier HetNet with a High Site Density] \emph{For the case of dense sites ($\lambda_s \rightarrow \infty$), the connectivity probability for the $k$th tier network is bounded as $p_c^{(k)} \geq\eta^{(k)}$ with

-and $q_k$ follows that in Corollary~\ref{cor:CPi_arb}.} \end{corollary} Corollary~\ref{them:CPi_smls} gives a closed-form lower bound on the connectivity probability for the $k$th tier network with dense sites.
+and $q_k$ given in Corollary~\ref{cor:CPi_arb}.} \end{corollary} Corollary~\ref{them:CPi_smls} gives a closed-form lower bound on the connectivity probability for the $k$th tier network with dense sites.
 By Theorem~\ref{Theo:HetNets_arbitS_1region} and Corollary~\ref{them:CPi_smls}, the connectivity probability for the $K$-tier HetNet with dense sites is obtained as shown below. \begin{theorem}[Connectivity Probability for the $K$-tier HetNet with Dense Sites] \emph{For the case of dense sites ($\lambda_s \rightarrow \infty$), the connectivity probability for the $K$-tier HetNet can be lower bounded as}

 \emph{where $\eta^{(k)}$ is given in Corollary~\ref{them:CPi_smls}.} \end{theorem}

 The lower bound can be tightened using the same approach as in the preceding section.
 The results are summarized in the following theorem. \begin{theorem} \emph{An alternative lower bound on the connectivity probability for the $K$-tier HetNet is